tapilab/is-rbabayan/docs/RelatedWorks.md

 This is another research done in sentiment analysis of tweets.
 The proposed methodology has three major phases; preprocessing, scoring, and design of a Tree Kernel.
 The preprocessing is done to organize emoticons, URLs, user mentions, and acronyms such as LOL and gr8.
 The second phase is to score each word based on being positive or negative using a dictionary of 8000 words that are already scored and WordNet.
 Finally, they build a tree of each tweet and score a tweet based on a large list of proposed features.

 ####12.
-Modeling Public Mood and Emotion: Twitter Sentiment Socio-Economic Phenomena:
+Modeling public mood and emotion: Twitter sentiment and socio-economic phenomena
+Authors: Bollen, Johan, Huina Mao, and Alberto Pepe.
+ICWSM 11 (2011): 450-453

 One of the goal of this paper is to find the mood of tweets.
 This paper used Profile of Mood States psychometric instrument which measures six individual dimensions of mood (Tension, Depression, Anger, Vigour, Fatigue, Confusion).
 After data preparation and normalizing tweets, the unit mood vector is produced which shows the total score of each tweet based on 6 dimensions.

 ####13.
-Twitter as a Corpus for  Semantic Analysis and Opinion Mining:
+Twitter as a Corpus for Sentiment Analysis and Opinion Mining
+Authors: Pak, Alexander, and Patrick Paroubek
+LREc.
+Vol. 10.
+2010.

 The purpose of this paper is to build sentiment classifier, which specifies negative, positive and neutral sentiment of texts.
 The first step is to collect required corpus.
 In this paper  tweets are collected with special emoticons. ( “:)” ,“:))”  or  “:(“, ”((“) which show negative and positive sentiment.
 Then, TreeTagger is used to find POS tags of terms in tweets.
 After this part they paid attention to the differences between tags distribution.
 The distribution of POS-tags shows special tags for each positive and negative and neutral sets.
 Using these information and also construction of n-grams (to handle negation opinion) the sentiment classifier is built using Naive Bayes classifier.